Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Methods

 \subsection{Strain calculations}

 Shear strain calculations were performed using the Solid Mechanics module in COMSOL Multiphysics~\cite{Comsol}.
-Below, we describe the materials properties assumed in these simulations, including the coefficients of thermal expansion (CTE), which describe the thermal contraction when the device is cooled from room temperature (293.15~K) to 1~K.
+Below, we describe the materials properties assumed in these simulations, including the coefficients of thermal expansion (CTE), which describe thermal contractions when the device is cooled from room temperature (293.15~K) to 1~K.

-For the top-trench geometry of Fig.~\ref{FIG3}\textbf{a}, we assume a quantum well formed of a $9~\text{nm}$ strained-silicon quantum well sandwiched between a thick strain-relaxed buffer layer and a 50~nm top layer of strain-relaxed $\text{Si}_{0.7}\text{Ge}_{0.3}$.
+For the top-trench geometry of Fig.~\ref{FIG4}\textbf{a}, we assume a quantum well formed of a $9~\text{nm}$ strained-silicon layer sandwiched between a thick strain-relaxed buffer layer and a 50~nm top layer of strain-relaxed $\text{Si}_{0.7}\text{Ge}_{0.3}$.
 In a typical device, we would assume a buffer layer thickness of order 500~$\mu$m, which is challenging to simulate.
-In our simulations, we approximately account for such thick layers by assuming a thinner layer of width 2~$\mu$m (which is still much thicker than the top layers), and adopting a zero-displacement boundary condition.
+In our simulations, we approximately account for such thick layers by assuming a thinner layer of width 2~$\mu$m (which is still much thicker than the top layers), and adopting a zero-displacement boundary condition, as defined in \cite{Comsol}.
 The total volume of the resulting simulation is about $3.2\times 10^{3}~\mu\text{m}^3$.
 Biaxial strain is applied to the Si layer through the initial-strain parameters $\varepsilon_{xx}=\varepsilon_{yy}=1.24\%$, and $\varepsilon_{zz}=-1.01\%$.